 For those who can’t make up their minds…

 If all else fails and no one can agree on what cuisine is best, there’s always Fareground—Austin’s first food hall.
 For those unfamiliar with this popular eatery trend, a food hall is like a food court you’d see at your local shopping mall.
 But instead of fast-food options, patrons have their choice of stalls run by local chefs and fan-favorite restaurants from across town.

 The variety of choices here means it’s good for a crowd since everyone can pick and choose what they eat—even if that means mixing and matching plates from different vendors!

-The list of vendors has rotated fairly frequently in the mere two years the food hall’s been open, but as of 2020, here is the lineup and some of their specialties:
+The list of vendors has rotated fairly frequently in the nearly four years the food hall’s been open, but as of 2021, here is the lineup and some of their specialties:

 - Henbit – farm-to-table comfort food, including locally sourced breakfast bowls, artisan burgers, and harissa-marinated chicken.
 Be sure to save room for the chunky mass of chocolate, nuts, and sugar aptly called the Monster Cookie